Your Shopping Cart

 Although they’re a classic, suits still have some design changes depending on what the current trend is.
 For a lot of guys, that can make it harder to find a suit that fits and feels good.
 You don’t want to look sloppy with a baggy suit, but you also don’t want to look like you’re squeezing into your suit either.
 Trust us, there is a perfect fit for every guy out there, but you have to know what to look for.

-Length often seems like the hardest part of deciding how a suit jacket should fit.
-You don’t want it too long, that throws off your natural proportions.
+Jacket length often seems like the hardest part of deciding how a suit jacket should fit.
+You don’t want the suit jacket length to be too long, that throws off your natural proportions.
 Nor do you want it too small, which causes the same issue.
 There are two ways to check to check your jacket length.

 The shoulders on a suit should be flat and smooth.
 You don’t want any rumpled fabric or creases.
 While there are a lot of things tailors can fix to make your suit fit better, shoulders are tricky.
 Because it’s not an easy or cheap process to fix shoulders, it’s better to make sure they fit, and tailor other parts instead.